ralna/GALAHAD/doc/Python/reg.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there ten packages designed to find a global minimizer of a variety of regularized quadratic functions
+Currently there are twelve packages designed to find a global minimizer of a variety of regularized quadratic functions

 .. toctree::